Stream Load

 10|buag|97997

-Load data into the following table containing the Bitmap type:
+Import the data into the following table that contains a Bitmap type:

 CREATE TABLE testdb.test_streamload(